pyrosm/pyrosm/README.md

 ## How to use?

 Using `pyrosm` is straightforward.
+See [docs](https://pyrosm.readthedocs.io/en/latest/basics.html) for instructions how to use the library.

 To read drivable street networks from OpenStreetMap protobuf file (package includes a small test protobuf file), simply:

 ### Read street networks